 If you are interested in dental implants, schedule a consultation with a dentist who has post-graduate training in implant dentistry.
 Coordinate your care with your medical doctor and an implant dentist to help you manage osteoporosis and get dental implants.

-David Finley, DDS, a Metairie, Louisiana, accredited cosmetic dentist and Academy of General Dentistry Fellow, sponsors this post.
+David Finley, DDS, a Monroe, Louisiana, accredited cosmetic dentist and Academy of General Dentistry Fellow, sponsors this post.
 Read about what Dr. Finley and his team do to provide some of the best dental care in Monroe.